-The balance receivable at year end from an affiliate under common control of the majority shareholder was €690,000 (2019: €676,000) with interest at Euribor plus 2.5% which was extended in the year and repayable on 31 December 2021.
+The balance receivable at year end from an affiliate under common control of the majority shareholder was €702,000 (2020: €690,000) with interest at Euribor plus 2.5% which was extended in the year and repayable on 31 December 2022.

-Other liabilities include a loan of €120,000 (2019: €120,000) payable to Mr. Gregory Garvey, a related party (See note 21).
+Other liabilities include a loan of €120,000 (2020: €120,000) payable to Mr. Gregory Garvey, a related party (See note 21).
 There are no conditions, interest or maturity period for this loan.

 The key management personnel comprised of the Board of Management.
 Refer to Note 9 for further details regarding the transactions with these related parties as well.
-During 2020 no other transactions with key management personnel took place.
-During 2019, a loan to Mr. Christian Crepet with a balance of €1,317 on 31 December 2018 was repaid and a loan from Mr. A. Bouri, the majority shareholder, of €100,000 was also settled.
+During 2021 no other transactions with key management personnel took place.